-- 1. Recorded officially in writing;

-- 2. Names the wrongs in question;

-- 3. Accepts responsibility;

-- 4. States regret;
+- 4. States regret

-- 5. Promise non-repetition;
+- 5. Promise non-repetition

-- 6. Does not demand forgiveness;
+- 6. Does not demand forgiveness

-- 7. Is not hypocritical or arbitrary; and
+- 7. Is not hypocritical or arbitrary

-- 8. Undertakes through measures of publicity, ceremony, and concrete reparation to both morally engage those in whose name the apology is made and to assure the wronged group that the apology is sincere.
+- 8. Undertakes-through measures of publicity, ceremony, and concrete reparation-to engage morally those in whose name the apology is made and to assure the wronged group that the apology is sincere15